top of page

 Automatic Ball Bonding

-Analog Technologies Corp expanded our wire bonding capability and capacity in this period.
+Analog Technologies, Corp. expanded our wire bonding capability and capacity in this period.
 We added automatic ball bonder capabilities, die attach, plasma cleaning, and associated quality control equipment such as X-Ray, high magnification microscopes, pull test, and shear testing.

 Silver (Ag) Sintering